linroger/Finance-Notes-and-Marginalia/Financial Instruments/Financial Derivatives and Quantitative Methods/Options Greeks.md

 ### The Greeks

-We have from the Black-Scholes formula that the price of a call option depends on the price of the underlying asset,  S,  the strike priceK,  the time to maturity,  T ,  the interest rate,  r,  and the volatility,  σ.
+We have from the Black-Scholes formula that the price of a call option depends on the price of the underlying asset, $S$, the strike price $K$, the time to maturity, $T$, the interest rate, $r$, and the volatility, $σ$.
 Write this as a function $C=C (S,   K,   T,   r,   σ)$.
 Then using a first-order approximation,  we have
 $$\begin{aligned}
 C (S+\delta S,   K,   T+\delta T,   r+\delta r,   \sigma+\delta\sigma)& =C (S,   K,   T,   r,   \sigma) \\
 &+\delta S\frac{\partial C}{\partial S}+\delta T\frac{\partial C}{\partial T}+\delta r\frac{\partial C}{\partial r}+\delta\sigma\frac{\partial C}{\partial\sigma}.
 \end{aligned}$$

-This shows the effect of varying each of the parameters,  $S,   T ， T_{0}$ by small amounts $\delta S$ $\delta T$ ， $\delta r$ and δσ,   but withK fixed.
+This shows the effect of varying each of the parameters, $S$, $T$, $r$ by small amounts $\delta S$, $\delta T$, $\delta r$ and $\delta\sigma$, but with $K$ fixed.
 The same will be true for any option or portfolio of options.
 Thus,  if $Π=C (S,   T,   r,   σ)$ is the value of the option or portfolio of options,  then the value of the portfolio after a small change in the parameters is given by 3
 $$\begin{aligned}
 \Pi (S+\delta S,   K,   T+\delta T,   r+\delta r,   \sigma+\delta\sigma)& =\Pi (S,   K,   T,   r,   \sigma) \\
 &+\delta S\frac{\partial\Pi}{\partial S}+\delta T\frac{\partial\Pi}{\partial T}+\delta r\frac{\partial\Pi}{\partial r}+\delta\sigma\frac{\partial\Pi}{\partial\sigma}.